 Many communities have reported an increase in racist behaviors and bullying, as fear fuels a rise in scrutiny directed at particular nationalities and ethnicities.
 Address this within your organization by communicating the heightened prevalence of discrimination and harassment, reminding employees of your company values, and educating teams on how to legally and effectively assess the risk of infection.
 Now is a good time for an awareness campaign, even in areas that aren’t yet facing widespread coronavirus cases.

-How can the E&C department be a partner to the organization during a crisis like COVID-19?
+How can the E&C department be a partner to the organization during a crisis like the spread of the novel coronavirus?

 Crisis situations present an opportunity for ethics and compliance team members to step outside of their traditional roles and be a partner to other teams.
 Our existing infrastructure and visibility into the entire organization may come in handy to operations and other departments, and tools like your helpline and disclosures can be activated to track essential and evolving information.